ivangfr/kubernetes-minikube-environment/bookservice-kong-keycloak/README.md

 ### book-service

-`book-service` is a Spring-Boot Web Java application that exposes some endpoints to manage books.
+`book-service` is a `Spring Boot` Web Java application that exposes some endpoints to manage books.
 Once deployed in `Kubernetes` cluster, it won't be exposed to outside, i.e, it won't be possible to be accessed directly from the host machine.
 In order to bypass it, we are going to use `Kong` as a gateway service.
 So, to access `book-service`, you will have to call `Kong` REST API and then, `Kong` will redirect the request to `book-service`.
 Furthermore, the plugin